amiralamalhoda/NNDL/Memory nets/README.md

-Here you can find the python implementation of some of the classical memory neural networks described in the book "Fundumanetals of neural networks" by Fausett.
+Here you can find the Python implementation of some of the classical memory neural networks described in the book "Fundamentals of neural networks" by Fausett.

-follwoing netwroks are implemented:
+following networks are implemented:

 - Hebb memory net
+- Iterative auto-associative net
+- Discrete Hopfield net
+- Bidirectional associative net